Stevtm/horiseon-refactor/README.md

 ## References

-The following references on accessibility standards were used:
+The following sources on accessibility standards and guidelines were used:
 * https://developers.google.com/web/fundamentals/accessibility?utm_source=lighthouse&utm_medium=devtools